simplyRoba/pixoo-firmware/README.md

 full license text in [LICENSE](LICENSE).
 Checked-in OpenMoji artwork and bundled fonts have their own terms; see [THIRD_PARTY_LICENSES.md](THIRD_PARTY_LICENSES.md).

+> [!NOTE]
+> This independent project is not affiliated with or endorsed by Divoom; the Divoom and Pixoo64 names identify the supported hardware.

 **This project is developed with AI assistance, reviewed by a critical human.**